 Files can be reordered by dragging and dropping one file above or below another file.
 This will change the location of the file’s contents in the book.

 To delete a file, right-click it and choose Delete.

 Note: The Edit dialog will close and a progress bar will appear showing the steps in the process (which may go by too quickly to see if the document is short): Starting to build book, Converting, Compiling, and Discovering.
 To stop this process, click the Stop button.

 When complete, if there were no errors during compilation, it will indicate Build successful and the personal book will open.
 If there were errors, the book will not open, and it may indicate that the Build failed.

 Click View log file… for more information on the compilation errors.

 - Click Finished in the Personal Books panel.

-Note: Once your book has been uploaded, it cannot be removed from the library entirely, nor can it be edited.
-It can be hidden from the library, but it will always be listed in the Personal Book panel.
+IMPORTANT: Once your book has been uploaded, it cannot be removed from the library entirely, nor can it be edited.
+It can be hidden from the library, but it will always be listed in the Personal Books panel.